iv4xr-project/TESTAR_iv4xr/README.md

 Requirements for distributed version:
 - Windows 10 OS
-- Java 11 or higher
+- Java 11 to Java 14 (With Java 15 it is not possible to modify the protocol at the moment)
 - OrientDB 3.0.34 to infer the State Model (more info about State Model below)

 TESTAR current execution and functional modes: